mitranim/sublime-misc/readme.md

 https://unlicense.org

-Small pieces of code were ported from ST internals (C++) courteously provided by ST creator.
+Small pieces of code were ported from ST internals (C++).
+Samples were courteously provided by ST creator.
 Different conditions might apply.